Ava-Fox/caleb-best-of/README.md

 ###### Ideas:
     - [x] Bouncing head lol
     - [ ] add image of him holding sword as cursor, where the tip of sword is where click
+    - [ ] Chrome extension where it will sometimes (1/10 times?) open to a random best-of timestamp moment ( thx Emily this is a good one <3 )
     - [ ] Navbar Left side of screen:
         - [ ] Author
             - [ ] Al